divercefi/whitepaper/README.md

 #### *EASY* Token

-* A key enabler of CryptoEasy DeFi platform is the *EASY* token.
+* A key enabler of Divercefi platform is the *EASY* token.
 Its main feature is **portfolio staking** enabling users to stake *EASY* tokens to popular/ personalized portfolios listed in the Portfolio Explorer.
-By staking their *EASY* tokens users can earn *EASY* staking rewards equivalent to the performance returns of their selected portfolios. *EASY* token staking can be compared to a "voting reward" and portfolios are only backed up by *EASY* token pools, as neither the users nor CryptoEasy.io hold the underlying portfolio of digital assets.
+By staking their *EASY* tokens users can earn *EASY* staking rewards equivalent to the performance returns of their selected portfolios. *EASY* token staking can be compared to a "voting reward" and portfolios are only backed up by *EASY* token pools, as neither the users nor divercefi.com hold the underlying portfolio of digital assets.
 The *EASY* token enables an indirect long or short exposure to digital assets portfolios without the need for users to set up the actual investments. *EASY* tokens offer the option to get this exposure to the performance of these portfolios.
-It is important to note that CryptoEasy is not a financial advisor, neither an asset manager, but a user interface and DeFi service provider in the digital asset ecosystem via its *EASY* utility token.
+It is important to note that Divercefi is not a financial advisor, neither an asset manager, but a user interface and DeFi service provider in the digital asset ecosystem via its *EASY* utility token.

 #### **DeFi Dashboard (not part of the initial scope)**

 The DeFi Dashboard will consist of three core solutions:

 * **Aggregated portfolio overview** offering a personalized and consolidated overview to let users visualize and manage their portfolios and DeFi footprint
 * **Implementation Journey** assisting users by matching their profiles and portfolios with associated **exchanges, wallets, services, DApps,** etc. This path also guides and educates users through the digital asset ecosystem.
-Thus CryptoEasy acts as a trusted interface to help users explore the digital asset ecosystem when implementing their portfolios on their own.
+Thus Divercefi acts as a trusted interface to help users explore the digital asset ecosystem when implementing their portfolios on their own.
-  Or, we will set up an **account integration** with our partners enabling users to set up and implement their selected digital asset portfolios directly with brokers, exchanges, and asset managers partnering with CryptoEasy.
+  Or, we will set up an **account integration** with our partners enabling users to set up and implement their selected digital asset portfolios directly with brokers, exchanges, and asset managers partnering with Divercefi.
-* **DeFi personalized solutions** enabling users to earn and manage DeFi rewards (e.g., saving, staking, liquidity mining, lending) from CryptoEasy or partners.
+* **DeFi personalized solutions** enabling users to earn and manage DeFi rewards (e.g., saving, staking, liquidity mining, lending) from Divercefi or partners.
 Based on user profiles, complementary DeFi solutions will be proposed.

 ## User Journey and Detailed Offering

 ### Portfolio Designer

-Our services will be available on [CryptoEasy.io ](https://cryptoeasy.io)where users can first enter their **1) Profile** and **2) Interests and Values** and access the **Portfolio Explorer** (see visuals below).
+Our services will be available on [divercefi.com ](https://divercefi.com)where users can first enter their **1) Profile** and **2) Interests and Values** and access the **Portfolio Explorer** (see visuals below).
 Users can also skip the profile configuration pages and access directly the Portfolio Explorer where they can discover, filter for, and select **popular non-personalized portfolios**.

 #### Profile Page